Skip to main content

 Databricks Asset Bundles, also known simply as bundles, contain the artifacts you want to deploy and the settings for Databricks resources such as jobs that you want to run, and enable you to programmatically validate, deploy, and run them.
 See What are Databricks Asset Bundles?.

-This article describes how to create a bundle to programmatically manage a job.
-See Schedule and orchestrate workflows.
-The bundle is created using the Databricks Asset Bundles default bundle template for Python, which consists of a notebook paired with the definition of a job to run it.
+This page describes how to create a bundle to programmatically manage a job.
+See Lakeflow Jobs.
+The bundle is created using the Databricks Asset Bundles default bundle template for Python, which consists of a notebook and the definition of a job to run it.
 You then validate, deploy, and run the deployed job in your Databricks workspace.

-If you have existing jobs that were created using the Databricks Jobs user interface or API that you want to move to bundles, you must define them in a bundle’s configuration files.
+If you have existing jobs that were created using the Lakeflow Jobs user interface or API that you want to move to bundles, you must define them in a bundle's configuration files.
 Databricks recommends that you first create a bundle using the steps below and then validate whether the bundle works.
 You can then add additional job definitions, notebooks, and other sources to the bundle.
-See Add an existing job definition to a bundle.
+See Retrieve an existing job definition using the UI.

 Requirements